rails/rails/guides/source/testing.md

 ### Testing Views

-Testing the response to your request by asserting the presence of key HTML elements and their content is a useful way to test the views of your application.
-The `assert_select` assertion allows you to do this by using a simple yet powerful syntax.
+Testing the response to your request by asserting the presence of key HTML elements and their content is a common way to test the views of your application.
+The `assert_select` method allows you to query HTML elements of the response by using a simple yet powerful syntax.

 NOTE: You may find references to `assert_tag` in other documentation.
 This has been removed in 4.2.
 Use `assert_select` instead.